queryluke/masseffect-5e-data/data/rules/movement.md

 creatures moving and the terrain they're moving over.

 ### Speed <v-chip color="warning" text-color="black" small>change</v-chip>
-Every character and monster has a speed, which is the distance in meters that the character or monster can walk in 1 round.
+Every character and monster has a speed, which is the distance in <me-distance length="0" /> that the character or monster can walk in 1 round.
 This number assumes short bursts of energetic movement in the midst of a life-threatening situation.
 The following rules determine how far a character or monster can move in a minute, an hour, or a day.

-Mass Effect 5e uses meters instead of feet.

 ::: alert
+By default, Mass Effect 5e uses meters instead of feet.
+You can toggle to imperial measurements at the bottom of the left-hand navigation.
 ### 5ft = 2m
 ### On a playmat: 2m = 1 square
 :::